 Each insurer offers additional benefits such as:

-What if you want all these benefits?
+What if you want all of these?

 You can buy a separate policy from each insurer.

 Insurer A may be more sympathetic than Insurer B for your health issue.

 Applying to multiple insurers gives you a better chance of getting the best price.

 It’s rare for a life insurance company to go broke.

 But if one does, it’s better to have multiple life insurance policies.

 As mentioned already, each insurer has a separate application form so to apply to all 5, you need to complete 5 forms.